 Has your relationship started to feel like one ongoing fight or conversation?
-Have there been major changes and adjustments to your life, like having a baby, losing a job, divorce or other issues that are causing conflict at home?
+Have there been major changes and adjustments to your life, like having a baby, coming out, losing a job, divorce or other issues that are causing conflict at home?
 Have you dealt with major issues like substance abuse, anger or violence in your relationship?
 If you’ve experienced any of these, couples therapy might be a suitable option for you and your partner.

 All relationships have their ups and downs, and certainly come with their own set of challenges.
 When push comes to shove we tend to lash out at the ones we love most, or we make exceptions that we normally would never make.
 Couples therapy and relationship counseling is an important step to take in mending your relationship.